What to consider when choosing Back yard paversSan Diego Retaining wall installation

 Anchored Walls

 Anchored walls use cables or other reinforcement elements anchored into the soil behind the wall.
-This design provides additional support and is ideal for walls that need to withstand high loads or have limited space for a wide, broad base.
+This design provides additional support and is ideal for walls that must withstand high loads or have limited space for a wide, broad base.

 Sheet Pile Walls